sccn/sccn.github.io/tutorials/ConceptsGuide/coordinateSystem.md

 - The X-axis points towards and goes through the nasion
 - The Y-axis points approximately towards the LHJ, orthogonal to the X-axis
 - The Z-axis points from inferior to superior, orthogonal to X and Y

+## Create and optimize your own montage

+If you wish to create your own montage, see this [project](https://github.com/arnodelorme/optimize_montage).
+In general, we recommend sparse coverage over one that has dense coverage at the top.
+The bottom electrodes capture a lot of depth information and are useful for source localization.